As parents, we all expect that we’ll need to comfort our little angels after an upsetting nightmare from time to time.

 Should I be worried?

-Night terrors are completely normal, although that doesn’t make them any easier to witness as a parent.
+Night terrors are entirely normal, although that doesn’t make them any easier to witness as a parent.

 They do not cause any long-term psychological harm to the children that experience them- phew!
 Just read on to make sure your child is safe if they do experience one.